stanford-rc/globus.stanford.edu/server/install.md

   TCP, but some legacy transfers may use UDP, so it is helpful to keep that open.

-  **Please do not change this port range!**  Although Globus does support using a different port range, that can cause problems when exchanging data with a site that also uses a firewall: Their firewall may only be expecting connections to come from—or go to—this port range, and may block everything else.

-  The "any" zone is used here; in case you have multiple firewall zones in the same vsys, if there are Globus endpoints in those other zones, they will need to be able to connect to you.
+  The "any" zone is used here; in case you have multiple firewall zones in the same vsys, if there are Globus endpoints in those other zones, they may need to be able to connect to you.

   _If you are in the School of Medicine_, or your network firewall is